wondering-packet/learning-vault/Git/Exercises/README_updated.md

 # IMPORTANT:
 # remove the pre-commit file from hooks/ folder.
-# note that this file has already been copied to .git/hooks.
+# note that the install script has already copied to .git/hooks.

 # if you don't remove this file then your commits later will fail since
 # this file contains the keyword "TODO" - this keyword is used in the lab